Biarity/DiscourseSso/README.md

 # Discourse SSO
 Easy, configurable Discourse SSO: **GET /auth/login -> recieve a JWT with user data**.
+Allows using Discord as your SSO provider to authenticate users into your own websites.

 Based on the [official implementation](https://meta.discourse.org/t/using-discourse-as-a-sso-provider/32974), written in ASP.NET Core, but you needn't touch the code, everything is setup using [configuration](#configuration).
 This means you can use this regardless of your tech stack.